JRishabh1/RSI-Predictor/README.txt

 About:

-This is a program intending to create a meta-predictor for high detection of Parkinson's Disease using only keystroke data.
+This is a program intending to create a meta-predictor for high detection of Parkinson's Disease using only keystroke data written in python.

 How to use: